 BY MIKE SNYDER

-Drummers have triggered electronics from acoustic drums for more than 20 years (yes, we did have running water and electricity back then, too), but triggering hardware and software has recently improved tremendously, which might explain the renewed interest in triggering acoustic drums.
+Drummers have triggered electronics from acoustic drums for more than 20 years (yes, we did have running water and electricity back then, too), but triggering hardware and software has recently improved tremendously, which might explain the renewed interest in acoustic drum triggers.
 With that said, let’s all spit out our gum and take a class in triggering 101.

 CLUBBING, SEVEN IRON PLEASE